Registrar Policies for Faculty

 The Fall 2020 grade roster will be created on Thursday, December 17.
 The first partial grade post will be on Monday, December 21.

-The Spring 2021 grade roster will be created on TBD.
+The Spring 2021 grade roster will be created on Wednesday, May 19.
+The first partial grade post will be on Thursday, May 20.

 The Grade Roster status should never be changed.
 If the grade roster status is changed to "Ready for Review" you will not be able to enter any more grades.
 If you accidentally change the status to "Ready for Review," please e-mail email@example.com to have the Grade Roster unlocked.